 About Author Andrew Butters

-He writes, creates, eats snacks, blogs, toils over his next novel, creates videos, is a huge fan of golf, hockey, science, EQUALITY, and the Oxford comma.
-Andrew sometimes lets his love of attention override common sense.
-You can find evidence of this pretty much anywhere you can find Andrew.
+I write, create, eat snacks, blog, toil over his next book, create videos, enjoy golf, baseball, science, EQUALITY, the Oxford comma, and sometimes let my love of attention override common sense.
+You can find evidence of this pretty much anywhere you can find me.

 Why Potato Chip Math?

-Andrew gets a lot of people asking, “Why did you name your blog Potato Chip Math?” which happens to be a perfectly legitimate question.
-So, seeing as most people have not been reading since the beginning he has provided a couple of options for your convenience:
+I get a lot of people asking, “Why did you name your blog Potato Chip Math?” which happens to be a perfectly legitimate question.
+So, seeing as most people have not been reading since the beginning; here are a couple of options for your convenience:

 1. You can read the original post; or